mwesterham/TFPlayground/image_classifier_experiment/Image Classifier README.md

 # Classifier Experiment

-The classifier experiments are based off of Tensorflow's documentation found [here](https://www.tensorflow.org/tutorials/keras/classification).
+The image classifier experiments are based off of Tensorflow's documentation found [here](https://www.tensorflow.org/tutorials/keras/classification).
 In this experiment we implement a model that classifies images into different classes for two datasets: Fashion MNIST and MNIST.
 Once these models were trained, they were evaluated with the test dataset provided by Tensorflow and a small custom dataset I compiled myself for each.
 The